interseroh/topmenubar/README.md

 ## Configuration
 In a production environment you should define the location of the configuration file and image folder.
-The configuration file and image folder in the sources is just used for development purpose.
-You do not want to commit your configuration and images to a public version control repository.
+The configuration file and image folder in the sources are just used for development purpose.
+You do not want to commit your configuration and images to a public version control repository like GitHub.

-See [applauncher](#applauncher) for configuration properties.
+See [applauncher](#applauncher) for configuration properties and configuration file.

 ## Integration Test